- Labour Code

 - Media Law Bill (2016)

 Few protections are available to whistleblowers in Ivory Coast.
 Whistleblowers are not specifically protected by any law, neither are they actively encouraged to come forward by the government.
 President Ouattara has publically committed to eliminating corruption and human rights violations as well as redressing the culture of impunity enjoyed by the authorities, yet a continued reluctance to prosecute forces loyal to the government limits the effectiveness of whistleblowing.

 The freedom of speech and media environment in Ivory Coast has improved over recent years.
-The 2016 Constitution reaffirms that that “freedom of thought and freedom of expression… are guaranteed to all”.
+The 2016 Constitution reaffirms that that “freedom of thought and freedom of expression (…) are guaranteed to all”.
 Journalists and opposition supporters are no longer subject to the violent repression that characterized the first decade of the 20th Century.
-However, penalties for defamation differ between laws, creating the potential bias in the prosecution of these cases.
-Parliamentary voting on a media bill that criminalizes certain media offenses was scheduled for May 2017, but postponed due to pressure from civil society groups and the media.
+However, penalties for defamation differ between laws, creating a potential bias in the prosecution of these cases.
+A Parliamentary vote on a media bill that criminalizes certain media offenses was scheduled for May 2017, but postponed due to pressure from civil society groups and the media.